diwakarsandhu1/a3-experiment/README.md

 - **Repository Link:** https://github.com/diwakarsandhu1/a3-experiment

 ## Overview
 In this project, we recreated a controlled visualization experiment inspired by Cleveland & McGill (1984) and later replications.
 Participants completed a sequence of randomized trials where two values in a chart were marked and they estimated **"what percent is the smaller of the larger?"**.
-We comparied the accuracy across three visualization conditions: Bar, Comparative Bar, and stacked Bar.
+We comparied the accuracy across three visualization conditions: Bar, Comparative Bar, and Stacked Bar.
 Responses were graded by computeing the true percent against the reported percent for each trial using the Cleveland-McGill log-base-2 error metric.

 ## Experiment Screenshots
 ![Welcome Page](img/welcome.png)